Eiim/mosers_powers/README.md

 A program to test the sequence A000127 (the solutions to [Mosers' circle problem](https://en.wikipedia.org/wiki/Dividing_a_circle_into_areas)) for powers of 2.

-Currently tested up to x=300000.
-That means we have determined that there are no non-trivial powers of 2 that appear in A000127 with exponents less than 300000.
+Currently tested up to x=1,000,000.
+That means we have determined that there are no non-trivial powers of 2 that appear in A000127 with exponents less than 1 million.
 That roughly corresponds to locations in the sequence with 15,000 decimal digits.

 It's also my first Rust program.
 I decided a low-level approach would be necessary for the greatest speed, and I took that as an excuse to learn a bit of Rust.